AdaDim: Dimensionality Adaptation for SSL Representational Dynamics: Methodology

-The second term in equation~\ref{eq:NCE} represents a sample uniformity loss as it distances the image of interest $z_i$ away from all other samples in the batch of interest $a\in A(i)$.
-Also, the final term in equation~\ref{eq:VICReg} represents a decorrelation loss as it tries to drive the covariance matrix of the embeddings towards an identity matrix.
-The main point of the \texttt{AdaDim} methodology described in Figure~\ref{fig:method}a). is to combine both feature decorrelation and sample uniformity optimization in a manner that allows the representation space to approach an optimal $H(R)$ and $I(R;Z)$ point by the end of training.
-Therefore, an adaptive $\alpha$ term is needed to create a loss of the form $L_{AdaDim} = \alpha L_{NCE} + (1-\alpha) L_{VICReg}$.
-To do this, the dimensionality of the current representation space $R$ is computed after every $E_{\alpha}$ epochs of training.
-This is done by computing the singular value distribution of the representation space of 10 randomly chosen batches from the training set and then calculating the effective rank $ER$ \cite{roy2007effective}.
-This results in an effective rank value for each batch.
-The average across all randomly chosen batches for that specific $E_{\alpha}$ is calculated and this effective rank value is divided by the maximum dimensionality $D$ possible for the feature matrix of interest.
-This results in the final form for $\alpha$ as $\alpha = \frac{ER(\mathbf{\lambda})}{D}$.
-The intuition behind this approach can be visualized in part b) of Figure~\ref{fig:method} by showing how $\alpha$ varies over 400 epochs of training for 6 different datasets.
-Early on in training, the dimensionality of the space is lower which corresponds to a lower $\alpha$ and a greater weighting to the $L_{VICReg}$ loss that encourages higher feature decorrelation.
-Later in training, the dimensionality is higher which corresponds to a higher $\alpha$ and additional weight placed on $L_{NCE}$ that encourages lower $I(R;Z)$ through sample uniformity.
-In effect, $\alpha$ provides a way to transition between optimizing SSL training dynamics in a manner tuned to the dimensionality characteristics of the training data.
+The second term in $L_{NCE}$ is a sample uniformity loss as it distances the image of interest $z_i$ away from all other samples in the batch of interest $k\in K(i)$.
+The final term in $L_{VicReg}$ represents a decorrelation loss as it tries to drive the covariance matrix towards an identity matrix.
+It takes the form $c(Z) = \frac{1}{F}\sum_{i\neq j}[C(Z)]_{i,j}^2$ where $C(Z)$ is the covariance matrix of $Z$.
+We then compute the dimensionality of the current embedding space $Z$ after every $e_{\alpha}$ epochs (20 in this paper) of training.
+This is done by computing the SVD of the representation space of 10 randomly chosen batches from the training set and then calculating the average effective rank across these batches $ER(Z)$ \cite{roy2007effective}.
+We then scale $ER(Z)$ by the maximum possible dimensionality value which is $D = min(b,F)$ to produce the adaptive parameter $\alpha = \frac{ER(Z)}{D}$. $\alpha$ will gradually transition from 0 to 1 during training as the dimensionality of the space increases.
+Therefore, we can transition between optimizing between feature decorrelation and sample uniformity with the loss $(1-\alpha) L_{VICReg} + \alpha L_{NCE} $.
+However, we also want to gradually increase regularization on $I(R;Z)$.
+To do this, we compute an $I(R;Z)$ loss $L_{mut}(R,Z)$ that encourages lower $I(R;Z)$ with the $\alpha$-Renyi entropy approximation technique \cite{zhang2023matrix,ouyang2025projection,renyi1961measures}.
+This loss first computes the entropy of a matrix with the formula $H(R) = -\frac{1}{2}log[tr(\frac{R}{b})^2]$.
+The mutual information can then be computed as $I(R;Z) = H(R) + H(Z) - H(R\odot Z)$.
+For purposes of numerical stability, $L_{mut} = I(\hat{R}\hat{R}^T;\hat{Z}\hat{Z}^T)$ where $\hat{R}$ and $\hat{Z}$ refer to the normalized version of each space.
+We scale its regularization through the term $\beta = \gamma * \alpha$ with $\gamma$.
+The final form of our loss is then: